-SkillsIQ, under the direction of the Ambulance and Paramedic IRC, will be seeking feedback on Draft 1 HLT Training Package Products, including updates to 7 existing Qualifications and associated Units of Competency.
+SkillsIQ, under the direction of the Ambulance and Paramedic IRC, is now seeking feedback on Draft 2 HLT Training Package Products, including updates to seven existing qualifications and associated Units of Competency.

-A Case for Change was submitted by SkillsIQ, at the direction of the Ambulance and Paramedic Industry Reference Committee (IRC), to the Australian Industry and Skills Council (AISC) in 2018, seeking to undertake an update of the nationally recognised Pre-hospital and Out-of-hospital Training Package Products included in the HLT Health Training Package.
+A Case for Change was submitted by SkillsIQ, under the direction of the Ambulance and Paramedic Industry Reference Committee (IRC), to the Australian Industry and Skills Committee (AISC) in 2018, seeking to undertake an update of the nationally recognised Pre-hospital and Out-of-hospital Training Package Products included in the HLT Health Training Package.
 This Case for Change was subsequently approved by the AISC.

-An update of the following seven Qualifications and associated Units of Competency in the HLT Health Training Package has therefore been approved:
+An update of the following seven draft qualifications and associated Units of Competency in the HLT Health Training Package has therefore been approved:

 - HLT21015 Certificate II in Medical Service First Response